Your Ultimate Guide to Finding Private Hospital Cover

 |-||Ambulance services are not included.|

-This comprehensive option usually provides the highest level of coverage and costs the most.
+This comprehensive option usually has no restrictions or exclusions on any medically necessary hospital treatments, providing the highest level of coverage and usually costs the most.
 Services typically covered include everything in the medium hospital package, plus major services, like:

 - Major eye surgeries